square/PJFDataSource/README.md

 }
 ```

 The `self.loadingCoordinator` object is provided by the PJFDataSource base class.
 When you start loading your content, do so via the `loadContentWithBlock:` method.
-This allows the loading coordinator to know when you start loading and allows it to provide a `PJFLoadingState` object so we can ignore incoming responses from obsolete requests (i.e. supereseded by a more recent request).
+This allows the loading coordinator to know when you start loading and allows it to provide a `PJFLoadingState` object so we can ignore incoming responses from obsolete requests (i.e. invalidated by a more recent request).

 Within the `loadContentWithBlock:` block, you'll kick off your async loading task with callbacks for completion.
 In this case we're using another object (`self.colorsLoader`) to do the heavy lifting.
 In our completion blocks, we check the `loadingState` to determine if it is still current.
 If it isn't, we ignore this response by returning immediately.
 If it's still current, then we'll update our internal model (e.g. `self.colors = colors;`) and then notify our `loadingCoordinator` of success or failure via `loadContentDidFinishWithError:`.